-The market value of assets (MVA) decreased over the last year, returning negative 14.6%.
-The determination of the plan's actuarial value of assets reflects only a portion of the return below 8%.
+The market value of assets (MVA) returned 13.4% over the last year.
+The determination of the plan's actuarial value of assets reflects only a portion of the return above 8%, so an additional recognition of the 2008-2009 losses dampened the impact on the actuarial assets.